Why do they happen?

 Will they get better?

 It is possible for problems with movement and balance to get better.
-Most people see significant improvements within the first few months.
+Most people see the biggest improvements within the first weeks and months after a stroke.

-After this, recovery usually slows down but many people carry on making improvements and become fitter and stronger for a long time after stroke.
+After this, recovery can be slower, but many people carry on making improvements and become fitter and stronger months and years after stroke.

 Are there treatments that can help?